dangnelson/WATERBEAR-Shed/02 Wall Structure/Wall Structure.md

 ![](images/B09.svg)

 Install from the bottom up overlap horizontally 4 at least inches and vertically 2 inches.
 Use a *Hammer Tacker* to get the paper up and hammer in *Metal Cap Nails* every 6 feet to keep the paper from blowing off.
-Install spare felt paper on the doors to protect them temporarily until the siding can be installed over top.
+Install spare *Felt Paper* on the doors to protect them temporarily until the siding can be installed over top.

 ## Tie-Downs

-Using a *Battery-Powered Drill* drill through the bottom plates and into the floor joists using a *1/2" Drill Bit* a few inches from the end of each cut and once in the center of the western wall.
+Using a *Battery-Powered Drill*, drill through the bottom plates and into the floor joists using a *1/2" Drill Bit* a few inches from the end of each cut and once in the center of the western wall.
 Insert a *1/2" x 4" Galvanized Hex Lag Screw* with a  *1/2" Washer* into each hole and tighten using a *3/4" Ratchet Bit* inserted into a *Battery-Powered Impact Driver* with a *1/4" Male Hex to 1/4" Square Drive Adapter*.
 This will help keep the framing from pulling off in high-winds.

 ## Cover until next step